 That more than anything bothered me and affected my psyche more than anything else, you know what I mean?
 Does that make any sense?"

-It could have been a lot better, but given the situations and everything that was going on, we went out there, and we did what we had to do.
+It could have been a lot better, but given the situation and everything going on, we went out there, and we did what we had to do.

 After that match, where were you in your head?
 Was it a letdown, a disappointment; just part of the business; a weight off your back?
 Where were you when that three-count happened?
 You went back to the dressing room…"